tituschewxj/tituschewxj/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a Computer Science major at the National University of Singapore.
+I'm a Computer Science major at the National University of Singapore, graduating in 2026.

 I'm interested in software engineering, full stack development, computer graphics and games, and algorithms.